 - 4.3 Given the significant cuts to public expenditure and in particular to local government funding the council's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
-With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead. - 4.4 By doing so, the council is able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
+Short-term interest rates are currently higher than in the recent past but are expected to fall in the coming year and it is therefore likely to be more cost effective over the medium-term to either use internal resources, or to borrow short-term loans instead.
+The risks of this approach will be managed by keeping the council's interest rate exposure within the limit set in the treasury management prudential indicators, see below. - 4.4 By doing so, the council is able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
 The benefits of either internal or short-term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
-Arlingclose will assist the council with the 'cost of carry' and breakeven analysis, which evaluates whether or not it is likely to be advantageous to take out new borrowing prior to need, in the knowledge that investing that new borrowing in the short term will carry a net cost.
-Its output may determine whether the council borrows additional sums at long-term fixed rates in 2024/25 with a view to keeping future interest costs low, even if this causes additional cost in the short-term. - 4.5 The council has previously raised all its long-term borrowing from the Public Works Loan Board (PWLB) but will consider long-term loans from other sources including banks, pensions (but not the Isle of Wight Pension Fund) and local authorities and could investigate the possibility of issuing bonds and similar instruments, in order to lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
-PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the Authority intends to avoid this activity in order to retain its access to PWLB loans. - 4.6 Alternatively, the council may arrange forward starting loans, where the interest rate is fixed in advance, but the loan is received in later years.
+Arlingclose will assist the council with this 'cost of carry' and breakeven analysis.
+Its output may determine whether the council borrows additional sums at long-term fixed rates in 2025/26 with a view to keeping future interest costs low, even if this causes additional cost in the short-term. - 4.5 The council has previously raised all its long-term borrowing from the Public Works Loan Board (PWLB) but will consider long-term loans from other sources including banks, pensions (but not the Isle of Wight Pension Fund) and local authorities and could investigate the possibility of issuing bonds and similar instruments, in order to lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
+PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the council intends to avoid this activity in order to retain its access to PWLB loans. - 4.6 Alternatively, the council may arrange forward starting loans, where the interest rate is fixed in advance, but the loan is received in later years.
 This would enable certainty of cost to be achieved without suffering a cost of carry in the intervening period. - 4.7 In addition, the council may borrow further short-term loans to cover unplanned cash flow shortages.